isc-projects/kea/doc/sphinx/arm/admin.rst

       mysql> SELECT @@global.time_zone;
       mysql> SELECT @@session.time_zone;

-To configure the MySQL timezone for your server, please reffer to the installed version documentation.
+To configure the MySQL timezone for your server, please refer to the installed version documentation.

 Usually the setting is configured in the [mysqld] section in /etc/mysql/my.cnf,